selfage/observable_array/README.md

 ## Getter and setter

 Unlike native array, `arr[0]` cannot be used to get or set a value.
-Instead, you have to set get and set methods, due to an unfortunate fact that TypeScript/JavaScript cannot override `[]` operator.
+Instead, you have to use get and set methods, due to an unfortunate fact that TypeScript/JavaScript cannot override `[]` operator.

 ```TypeScript